How to switch business energy suppliers in the UK

 If you're still in contract with your current supplier, the switch won't happen until this contract ends.
 Even if you agreed to join another supplier months in advance.

-There are benefits to sorting your contract early though.
-You might secure cheaper rates if prices go up and there's less chance of you forgetting to renew and rolling onto your supplier's out-of-contract rates.
+There are benefits to sorting your contract early.
+You might secure cheaper rates if prices increase and there's less chance of you forgetting to renew and rolling onto your supplier's out-of-contract rates.

 If you're not in contract with your current supplier, the switch can take up to 30 days (another reason why it's best to line up a contract early is that you won't have an expensive contract gap).
 If you run a micro business, then your switch should take no longer than five days.

 Switching times can be affected by the circumstances of your own business or an objection from your current supplier.
-These objections can happen for a number of different reasons, including:
+These objections can happen for several reasons, including:

 - If you have an outstanding balance with your current supplier.

-- If both your current and new supplier agree that the switch request was made in error.
+- If both your current and new suppliers agree that the switch request was made in error.

 - If you have multiple meter points at one premises and fail to switch them all on the same day.